 However, If I had maxed out my contributions right away, I would have saved much more money.
 It wasn't until I started learning about investing that I realized how worthwhile contributing to my retirement accounts could be.
 If I could go back in time, I'd make it my mission to learn about and understand my 401k and max out my contributions as soon as I could.

 For many people, talk of life insurance can be a tad bit morbid and when I was one of those people who thought having life insurance was similar to planning your own funeral.

 Now that I'm older, I fully understand the importance and benefits of having life insurance and while I have the right kind of insurance for my needs right now, if I had gotten insurance in my 20s my premiums would have been so much cheaper.
-Now in my 30s I have to pay a lot more to keep my policy.
-Still worth it but the lesson has definitely been learnt.
+Now in my 30's I have to pay a lot more to keep my policy.
+Still worth it but the lesson has definitely been learned.

 3. Learn about investing and invest sooner

 Once I had saved that first $100,000 of mine (which I mentioned above), over $50,000 of it was money that I kept in a savings account that earned me a pitiful amount of interest.

 I had by far exceeded what I needed to have in emergency savings and if I could go back in time, In addition to learning about my 401k, I would have delved deeper into exactly how no retirement invest worked and invested much more of my money as opposed to keeping so much in cash.
 I eventually did learn about non-retirement investing and get into it a few years later but if I had started sooner, my money would have had even more time to grow towards my non-retirement goals.